Known limitations¶

 again with the same install is a no-op and returns the cached module.

-- A single Python process is bound to one GMAT install for its lifetime.
+Practical implication: a single Python process is bound to one GMAT install for its lifetime.
 If you need to compare missions across GMAT releases, run them in separate processes (subprocess, pytest workers, multiprocessing).

 Supported Python versions¶